YilanBoy/docfunc-helm/README.md

-# DocFunc Helm Chart
+# Helm Publish Test

-This is a Helm chart for deploying my blog.
+This is a test of publishing a Helm chart to GitHub Pages.